Encila/VideoRecorder/README.md

 # VideoRecorder Setup

-This repository contains scripts to set up a shortcut on the desktop to run the VideoRecorder script.
+This repository contains a script to record video.
+The script can be executed from the terminal, but it can also be configured to run from a desktop shortcut.
+This guide provides instructions on how to set up the desktop shortcut for the video recorder script.

 ## Installation Steps